 Types of Audits

-The Internal Revenue Service (IRS) may audit a business if they identify a problem with your small business taxes.
-There are several ways in which the IRS may end up performing an audit, and it could be any one of the following:
+The IRS may audit a business if they identify a problem with its small business taxes.
+A business selected for an audit will be notified by mail only, not telephone.
+There are several ways the IRS may perform the audit, including:

-- Office Audits: Office audits are usually completed within about six months and will require you to visit an IRS office to submit necessary information and speak with an auditor.
+Office audits are usually completed within about six months.
+They will require you to visit an IRS office to submit necessary information and speak with an auditor.

-An annual audit can be helpful for examining your current processes and ensuring you’re remaining compliant with laws and regulations.
+An annual audit can help examine your current processes and ensure you’re remaining compliant with laws and regulations.
 It may also be used to inform investors and shareholders about current company performance.

 Common IRS Red Flags

-Here are a few things that may lead to an audit with a greater frequency, though.
+Here are the top seven things that may lead to a small business audit:

 What Happens During an IRS Audit?